IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 1.  **Buildpacks (Recommended for Firebase App Hosting & Next.js):**
     *   Set the trigger **"Type"** to **"Buildpacks"** in the Google Cloud Console when editing your trigger.
     *   Cloud Build automatically detects your Next.js app and builds it.
+Substitution variables (like `_NEXTAUTH_URL`, `_NEXTAUTH_SECRET`) should be automatically available to the build environment.
     *   You **do not need** a `cloudbuild.yaml` file in your repository with this setting.
     *   The "Builder image" field (e.g., `gcr.io/buildpacks/builder:latest`) will be used.
     *   **If you are encountering persistent "Failed to trigger build: if 'build.service_account' is specified..." errors with a YAML-based trigger and cannot resolve them with `gcloud` commands, switching to "Buildpacks" type might offer a simpler path, as it could have different default logging behaviors.** Ensure all necessary Substitution Variables (like `_NEXTAUTH_URL`, `_NEXTAUTH_SECRET`, `_STRIPE_SECRET_KEY`, etc.) are still configured in the trigger.